pratham987/Deribit-Trading-Client/README.md

 ## Logs

 Logs are stored in the directory specified in `logger.cpp`.
-By default, they will be saved to `/home/pratham/gq_task/v2/` with filenames following the pattern `log_YYYYMMDD_HHMMSS.txt`.
+By default, they will be saved with filenames following the pattern `log_YYYYMMDD_HHMMSS.txt`.

 ## Performance Metrics